trkoch/website/source/guides/routing/redirection.md

 });
 ```

-When transitioning to the `PostsRoute` it turns out that there is only one post,
+When transitioning to the `PostsRoute` and it turns out that there is only one post,
 the current transition is aborted in favor of redirecting to the `PostRoute`
 with the single post object being its model.